Resolving Kernel Panics

 Incompatible hardware -- peripherals and hardware additions -- or vendor-provided software related to such -- such as kernel extensions -- can cause kernel panics.
 Ruling out these items by process of elimination is required if testing to this point has not resolved kernel panics.

-1. Following all of the safety instructions documented in the Apple manual which accompanied your Mac, remove all hardware additions you have made to your Mac:
+1. Following all of the safety instructions documented in the Apple manual which accompanied your Mac, remove all hardware additions that you have made to your Mac:

 1. Remove all peripherals -- USB, FireWire®, and related devices -- except the Apple mouse, Apple keyboard, and monitor.